Welcome!

 Call, email or sms ALNS to explore your learning.

-Fran also helps organisations build their employees’ L&N skills for work.
-Depending on the brief, face-to-face and online mentoring is available.
+Fran also helps organisations build employees’ L&N skills for work.
+Face-to-face and online mentoring is available.
 Location needn’t stop anyone from learning.
-Please explore the other pages on this site to learn more about this.

 Adult Literacy & Numeracy Services also buddies with L&N teachers.
-It offers confidential, judgment-free help in brainstorming ideas; developing learning plans or resources; and meeting admin requirements.
-Continue reading about ALNS’ teacher support service.
+It offers confidential, judgment-free help in brainstorming ideas and developing learning plans or resources.
+Read more about this service.

 ALNS’ latest social media post:

 There are lots of great courses, tutors and teachers who can help working adults fill skills gaps.
-For you, your organisation, a friend or a peer, get in contact.
+For you, your organisation, a friend, a relative or a peer, get in contact.

 Some useful resources…..